Event Safety - Frequently asked questions

 Find out more:

-'The Events Industry Forum is currently writing updated industry guidance about these matters.
+'The Events Industry Forum has also written updated industry guidance about these matters.

 Local authorities are generally responsible for enforcing health and safety legislation at events.
 Where an event is actually organised by a local authority, HSE is normally responsible for enforcement.